dzoladz/website/content/post/my_library/index.md

 date = "2019-10-03T11:00:00"
 draft = false
 tags = ["applications"]
-title = "Personal Library"
-math = false
-summary = "A brief overview of my personal library."
+title = "Overview of My Personal Library" math = false summary = "Building a personal library from scratch: Hardware, Networking, and ILS."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.